programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 ## Additional Resources

-To gain a more thorough understanding of ggplot2, we recommend you take a look at some of the following sources:
+To gain a more thorough understanding of ggplot2, we recommend you explore some of the following sources:

 * The [official ggplot2 site](https://ggplot2.tidyverse.org/).